QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-power/clock-power-qos.rst

       // handle error in QOS request.
   }

-This indicates to the DFS system to set a QOS level for the HSOSC frequency, and that it should maintain the HSOSC minimum at 72 MHz until released.
+This indicates to the DFS system to set a QOS level for the HSOSC frequency, and that it should maintain the HSOSC minimum at 72000 KiHz until released.

 Once all of the buffer is flushed out, we can "clear" the QOS "request"